Actions and Detail Panel

 Mon 27 March 2017, 18:30 – 20:30 BST

 Join us on March 27th for a Conversation with Parmjit Dhanda

-Parmjit Dhanda was the Member of Parliament for Gloucester from 2001 - 2010, he became the first Sikh to become a UK Government minister under Tony Blair.
+Parmjit Dhanda is a former Minister and Member of Parliament for Gloucester from 2001 - 2010, he became the first Sikh to become a UK Government minister under Tony Blair.

 Parmjit became Labour’s candidate for Gloucester despite huge barriers – the local newspaper questioned whether the “voters of Gloucestershire have yet to reach the advanced state of consciousness that makes a ‘foreigner’, in their eyes, acceptable as their MP”, and even in his own party, some suggested that someone like him would be better suited to Ealing Southall or a seat in Birmingham, rather than a cathedral city.
 His victory in 2001, however, showed not only that the voters of Gloucester were more enlightened than their local paper gave them credit for, but also that under Blair the Labour party was blazing a trail for social progress.

 We recommend reading Parmjit's book "The Political Race".